JarkkoKarki/Web-Project/README.md

 2. Install Node.js and npm if they are not already installed.
 3. Run the command `npm install` to install all dependencies.
 4. Start the application using the command `npm run dev`.
-5. Open a browser and navigate to `http://localhost:3000`.
+5. Open the displayed URL to access the application.

 ### Instructions for Testing the Application

 1. Install the required dependencies using the command `npm install`.
 2. Start the application locally using the command `npm run dev`.
-3. Open a browser and navigate to `http://localhost:3000`.
+3. Open a browser and navigate to the displayed URL.
 4. Test the following functionalities:
    - Register and log in.
    - Add items to the shopping cart and place an order.
-   - Manage the menu (add, edit, and delete items).
+   - Manage the menu (add, edit, and delete items as an admin).
-   - Make a reservation and check the reservation details.
+   - Make a reservation (as a user or non-user) and check the reservation details.
    - Change the application language and ensure all texts update correctly.
    - Verify successful and canceled payment transactions.

-## Feedback

-Each team will test other teams' applications and provide feedback.
-Feedback will be given, for example, using Google Forms.
-The form should include at least the following questions:

-1. Was the repository's README.md clear and met the requirements?
-(1-5)
-2. Did you get a clear understanding of the application's purpose and target audience?
-(1-5)
-3. Did you easily find everything necessary in the user interface to test the application?
-(1-5)
-4. Free text.
-5. [Add a custom question here]

-Link to the feedback form: [Add Google Forms link here]
+   - Access the WorkHub view as an admin to manage orders, reservations, and user information.